Buying Guides

 The reason a consistent grind is essential is that different-sized particles extract at different rates.
 The smaller particles extract faster.
 When they over-extract, they cause a bitter flavor.
 The larger particles don’t extract enough, which adds sourness to the brew.

 If you have particles that are all the same size, you get a much more even flavor.
 That said, if you use the wrong temperature water or brew too long, you can get a consistently lousy cup of coffee.
-Consistency is important, but only once you have those other variables under control.
+Grind consistency is important, but only once you have those other variables under control.

 Maintenance